Ofek-Carpassi/Python-Interpreter/README.md

 # 🔧 Python Interpreter

-Welcome to the Python Interpreter repository, a code that was written in three and a half hours as part of the Magshimim Cyber Program.
+Welcome to the Python Interpreter repository, a code that was written as part of the Magshimim Cyber Program.
 The interpreter is written in C++ and is able to interpret a subset of the Python language.
 The code had five steps:
 1. Basic structure.
 2. Types.
 3. Variables.
 4. Lists.
 5. Variables manipulation.

-I was able to finish all of the first 3 steps - which means you can now create variables, assign them values, and print them.
-The code is not perfect, but it is a good start for a Python interpreter.
+I was able to finish all five steps - which means you can now create and manipulate variables including lists, call methods on lists, and print their values.
+The code supports deep copying of variables and nested data structures.

 ## Features

 - **Basic Structure**: The interpreter has a basic structure to handle input and output.
-- **Types**: Supports basic types such as integers, booleans, and strings.
+- **Types**: Supports basic types such as integers, booleans, strings, and lists.
 - **Variables**: Allows creating variables, assigning values to them, and printing their values.
+- **Lists**: Supports creating lists, nesting lists, and manipulating them with methods.
+- **Methods**: Implementation of list methods like append.
+- **Deep Copying**: Variables are properly deep-copied to avoid reference issues.

 ## Usage